goadesign/goa/DESIGN_PRINCIPLES.md

 Any attribute that is no explicitly mapped by the `HTTP` function is implicitly mapped to request body attributes.
-This makes is simple to define mappings where only one of the fields for the request type is mapped to the header and all other fields are mapped tp the body.
+This makes is simple to define mappings where only one of the fields for the request type is mapped to the header and all other fields are mapped to the body.

 The body attributes may also be listed explicitly using the `Body` function.
 This function accepts either a DSL listing the body attributes or the name of a